smudge/decks/railsconf-2022/slides.md

 </v-click>

 <!--
+and so

+CLICK

+instead of running an entire cluster of applications locally, or maybe connecting to external sandbox APIs

+CLICK

-and so instead of running an entire cluster of applications locally, we have a set of fakes which actually run _inside_ of the Rails app itself.
+we have a set of fakes which actually run _inside_ of the Rails app itself.

 So it's all one Rails process.